-(l) Tourism.
+(1) Tourism.
 The Commission will consider whether the proposed operation is beneficial to Mississippi tourism.

 (m) Employment opportunities.
 The Commission will consider the number and quality of employment opportunities for Mississippians created and promoted by the proposed operation.
-The applicant shall demonstrate to the Commission all efforts made to comply with this regulation at the time of the initial licensing and all subsequent licensures.

 (n) Shore development.
 The Commission will consider the amount and type of shore developments associated with the gaming establishment, vessel, or cruise vessel project.